CircuitVerse/Interactive-Book/docs/Combinational/N-Bit Parallel Adder & Subtractor.md

 Hence Full Adder-0 is the lowest stage.
 Hence its Cin has been permanently made 0.
-The rest of the connections are the same as those of n-bit parallel adder is shown in fig. The four-bit parallel adder is a very common logic circuit.
+The rest of the connections are the same as those of the n-bit parallel adder is shown in fig. The four-bit parallel adder is a very common logic circuit.

 ## Block diagram